ianfnelson/blog.iannelson.uk/content/posts/2014-04-22-one-reason-why-ncrunch-is-worth-the-cost.md

 ### NCrunch is Super-Configurable {#ncrunch-is-super-configurable.wp-block-heading}

 Constant background compiling and test running obviously requires some significant computing resources.
 Fortunately, NCrunch is super-configurable in this regard.
-It&#8217;s easy to specify such things as the number of CPU cores that should be assigned to NCrunch, and the maximum number of processing threads.
+It’s easy to specify such things as the number of CPU cores that should be assigned to NCrunch, and the maximum number of processing threads.
 Not _all_ the tests have to be run continuously &#8211; tests irrelevant to the work being undertaken can be ignored, or NCrunch can intelligently execute only those tests it determines are affected by changes.

 Today I was working on a small corner of a large .NET solution (60+ projects), so I deliberately told NCrunch to ignore most of those compo
 nents entirely, leaving it free to devote all its attention on the few assemblies I was currently enhancing.
 This resulted in faster feedback, saving me time!